evangelistalab/forte/docs/source/methods/mcscf.rst

       active                [2,0,2,2]
       e_convergence         8  # energy convergence of the FCI iterations
       r_convergence         8  # residual convergence of the FCI iterations
-      casscf_e_convergence  8  # energy convergence of the MCSCF iterations
+      mcscf_e_convergence  8  # energy convergence of the MCSCF iterations
-      casscf_g_convergence  6  # gradient convergence of the MCSCF iterations
+      mcscf_g_convergence  6  # gradient convergence of the MCSCF iterations
-      casscf_micro_maxiter  4  # do at least 4 micro iterations per macro iteration
+      mcscf_micro_maxiter  4  # do at least 4 micro iterations per macro iteration
     }

     Eforte = energy('forte')